 Finally you have found your prize!
 Carefully, with the scissors, you begin cutting the tape that has secured your prize inside the box!

 Your options are endless for what you can put into the box.
 For parties, it could be goodie bags, in a classroom it could be a class prize such as an extra recess or a small treat.
 For us, it was a special movie night and treat.
 Escape rooms are a great way to beat boredom at home and offer your kids a new learning experience.
 If you are looking for more ideas visit my other escape rooms below for more ideas or clues you could incorporate.

-For more Escape Room Ideas and Puzzles, check out “40 Escape Room Ideas!”
+For more Escape Room Printables and Puzzles, visit our other Escape Room ideas.